Frank Finly vs Zoe Financial: AUM Revenue Share or Pay-Per-Lead?

 The general principle: revenue-share models compress the present at the cost of the future.
 Pay-per-lead models cost the present and protect the future.
 Choose based on which side of that trade you can afford right now.

 Zoe Financial and Frank Finly are not competing for the same advisor's dollar in the same way.
 Zoe sells you a no-upfront-cost introduction in exchange for a permanent share of the relationship.
 Frank Finly sells you a one-time auction-cleared lead in exchange for full ownership of the relationship economics.
 Both are honest pricing models.
-The right one for you depends on whether you can afford to spend today to own tomorrow.
+The right one depends on whether you can afford to spend today to own tomorrow.

 Frequently Asked Questions